Formica Blues

-Formica Blues is the only album by English trip hop duo Mono.
-It was first released in the UK in 1997.
+Formica Blues is the only album by English electronic duo Mono, released on 25 August 1997 by The Echo Label.
 Four singles were released from the album, of which the lead single, "Life in Mono", was the most successful.
 The album reached #71 in the UK album charts and remained on the chart for 1 week.
 In the United States, the album reached 137 on the Billboard 200 and remained on the chart for 7 weeks.

 Overview

 Melody Maker summarizes the "basic formula" of the album as to wallow in the sound of television and film theme tunes of the Sixties and Seventies, but both to embellish and underpin it with jazzy breakbeats and Massive Attack synthy atmospheres".
 The use of harpsichord melody mirrors John Barry's film scores of the 1960s by design (and by sampling), though it has also been compared to themes for 1970s action adventure television shows such as The Protectors and The Zoo Gang.